learningcicd/github-actions-goat-test/Audit and Rotate GitHub Actions Secrets.md

 # Audit and Rotate GitHub Actions Secrets

 ## Introduction
-In this section we will just talk about how to figure out from how many days the secret is not rotated.
+In this section we will see how to figure out from how many days the secret is not rotated.

 ## Example Action:
 Description: An example GitHub Actions workflow that has `step-security/harden-runner@v2` step.